AcademySoftwareFoundation/OpenTimelineIO/.github/ISSUE_TEMPLATE/bug_report.md

 5. opentimelineio version or commit hash

 **Expected behavior**

-Concise description of what you expected to happen.
+Concise description of the expected behavior.

 **Screenshots**

 If applicable, add screenshots to help explain your problem.

 **Logs**

-If applicable, attach a conplete console log, that show the reproduction entirely.
+If applicable, attach a conplete console log, that show a reproduction of the problem entirely.

 **Additional context**

 Add any other context about the problem here.